subsquid/docs/docs/migrate/migrate-to-arrowsquid.md

   })
 ```

+The full documentation for the field selectors in under construction.
+Refer to this [gist](https://gist.github.com/eldargab/2e007a293ac9f82031d023f1af581a7d) for an early access.

 [//]: # "(???? can using a union of all field subsets increase the amount of data retrieved? or in other words, when we applied the `data` selector on a per-filter basis, did we actually use a different subset of fields for each filter? cause now it's not the case, apparently)"

 ## Step 4